 Just because you see someone else wearings something skimpier than you doesn’t make it OK!

-Local dress in Dubai
+Understanding Local Dress in Dubai

-For men this is
+For men in Dubai this is:

 - A long white kandora or dishdasha (you can see all the regional variations explained here!)